microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 Attaching the middleware to your bot adapter logs every incoming and outgoing event between the user and the bot.
 Events are written to the transcript store by implicitly calling `logActivity`.

-Create a `CosmosDBTranscriptStore`.
+First you will need a `CosmosDBTranscriptStore`.
 It takes the following as parameters:

 - `client` - (DocumentClient - required) User provides an already-configured documentdb instance to the transcript store.
-This allows the user to configure things like keys, endpoints, and reconnect policies outside of the scope of the transcript store.
 - `databaseName` - (string - optional) The name of the CosmosDb database where transcripts will be stored (default: botframework).
 - `collectionName`- (string - optional) The name of the CosmosDb collection where transcripts will be stored (default: transcripts).
 - `throughput` - (number - optional) Mumber of request units (RU) to be assigned to the transcripts collection, if it does not already exist.